MONKEY Manual

 MIDI effects

-Once an effect is enabled, you can change between its presets.
-Do this by pressing SHIFT + one of the numbered keys.
+Once an effect is enabled, you can change its preset.
+This is simply done by directly pressing the numbered keys while in SHIFT mode.

 ECHO

-The ECHO effect will repeat the notes you play in a feedback loop.
-The presets of ECHO are varied and sometimes not so easy to understand.
-Some presets removes the note from the feedback loop when you release it and some does not.
+The echo effect will repeat the notes you play in a feedback loop.
+The behaviour of each preset are varied and unconventional by design.
+Some presets have a infinite feedback loop where the note is not removed from the loop until the velocity of the key reaches 0.

 Loop recorder